saruar-ryskaliyev/bidflow/README.md

 behaviour quantified above is deliberately absent — that part lives in the simulation tests, where it can be reproduced by seed.

-## Roadmap
+## Portfolio complete

-Done: the auction, the simulator, lease-based budget enforcement, unilateral reclaim, the two experiments quantifying what reclaim costs and returns — with spend priced by the real auction inside them — and the JMH microbenchmarks that turned the latency and allocation design goals into measurements.
+Done for the selected finish line: GSP auction, deterministic simulator, lease-based budget enforcement with unilateral reclaim and paced grants, checksummed idempotent spend ledger, budget-aware gRPC serving (no central round trip on the auction path), JMH microbenchmarks, and an open-loop load/GC harness.

+## Further research

+These remain useful but are **not** blockers to project completion:

 1. **Price revocability over longer horizons** — in a three-second window, never-expiring leases out-deliver expiry plus reclaim by nine points because a partitioned shard keeps serving from its wallet, while their loss per crash is permanent and accumulates without bound.
 A run long enough to show the crossover would turn the last qualitative claim in the results into a measured one.
-2. **Pacing controller** — spend the budget smoothly across a day of varying traffic rather than exhausting it by mid-morning, built on the lease mechanism rather than beside it.
-3. **Simulation explorer** — a static site, generated by CI from a real run, replaying a simulated day and letting the trade-off curve be explored rather than read.
+2. **Simulation explorer** — a static site, generated by CI from a real run, replaying a simulated day and letting the trade-off curve be explored rather than read.
-4. **Spend ledger** — write-ahead log with periodic snapshots and idempotency keys, so a retried click is charged exactly once.
-5. **gRPC serving** — deadline propagation and load shedding, because a late ad response is worth nothing and shedding beats queueing.
-6. **Load harness** — HDR histogram percentiles recorded free of coordinated omission, plus a ZGC-versus-G1 comparison under sustained load.